-The Bill must be strengthened to protect and provide support which is inclusive and accessible to all survivors and victims, regardless of immigration status.27 d) Provision for adult perpetrators
+This amendment would introduce the principle of non-discrimination into the Bill, thereby strengthening the Bill to protect and provide support which is inclusive and accessible to all victims, regardless of immigration status.

+d) Provision for adult perpetrators

-Less than 1% of perpetrators currently receive an intervention to change their behaviour.28 A lack of funding for perpetrator services was recently identified as the biggest issue by frontline practitioners across England and Wales.29 Based on evidence from SafeLives' Every Story Matters platform, 82% of respondents said that they supported the introduction of more perpetrator programmes, nearly 80% wanted tougher sentences, 74% wanted mental health support for perpetrators, and 73% wanted public awareness campaigns specifically targeted at perpetrators.30
+Less than 1% of perpetrators currently receive an intervention to change their behaviour.
+A lack of funding for perpetrator services was recently identified as the biggest issue by frontline practitioners across England and Wales.
+Based on evidence from SafeLives' Every Story Matters platform, 82% of respondents said that they supported the introduction of more perpetrator programmes, nearly 80% wanted tougher sentences, 74% wanted mental health support for perpetrators, and 73% wanted public awareness campaigns specifically targeted at perpetrators.

 We believe that by missing out specialist quality-assured programmes for perpetrators, the current statutory duty (in part 4) will fail to place appropriate emphasis on the person causing the harm - the perpetrator - instead placing the onus on the victim to leave their home, disrupt their children's lives and potentially isolate themselves from their community, networks and work.
 A holistic approach which supports everyone affected by domestic abuse, including perpetrators is needed instead.
-For this reason, the Bill must ensure that all adult perpetrators have access to effective quality assured perpetrator programmes to prevent offending and re-offending.
+For this reason, this amendment would ensure that all adult perpetrators are able to access effective quality assured perpetrator programmes to prevent offending and re-offending.